Near Winfield in Scott County, Tennessee — The American South (East South Central)

 Topics and series.
 This historical marker is listed in these topic lists: Political Subdivisions • Settlements & Settlers • War of 1812 • War, Mexican-American.
 In addition, it is included in the Tennessee Historical Commission series list.
 A significant historical year for this entry is 1849.

 Location.
 Touch for map.
 Marker is in this post office area: Winfield TN 37892, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 4 other markers are within 10 miles of this marker, measured as the crow flies.
 Edward "Eddie" Ward (approx. 4.6 miles away in Kentucky); Princess Cornblossom (approx. 7.6 miles away in Kentucky); First Kentucky Oil Well / Martin Beaty (Beatty) (approx. 9.2 miles away in Kentucky); McCreary County, 1912 (approx. 9.2 miles away in Kentucky).

 Credits.
 This page was last revised on September 15, 2018.
-This page originally submitted on May 7, 2010, by Lee Hattabaugh of Capshaw, Alabama.
-This page has been viewed 722 times since then and 16 times this year.
+It was originally submitted on May 7, 2010, by Lee Hattabaugh of Capshaw, Alabama.
+This page has been viewed 761 times since then.
 Photos: 1, 2, 3, 4. submitted on May 7, 2010, by Lee Hattabaugh of Capshaw, Alabama. • Kevin W. was the editor who published this page.